drsdemesa/cmt/readme.txt

 * Angular and Bootstrap
 * Create your custom MVC Framework (doesn't need to be a complex mvc just a simple mvc framework that can exhibit your skill in php)

+to do :
+- add client
+- delete client
+- update
+- sorting
+- pagination